Process and Power Engineering

 - 1.5 month/240 hour practicum

-Then, you'll be ready to write two ABSA provincial exams.
+Then, you'll be ready to write 2 ABSA provincial exams.

 Power engineering is all about safely operating and maintaining boilers, turbines and engines.
 Your future job prospects aren't limited to the oil sector.
 You could work in: